 Moreover, responsibility as freedom in this sense relates to recognizing the infinite alterity of the other.
 Insofar as reason tries to objectify the other into concepts or themes, it is unsuccessful.
 Lévinas identifies the movement toward the other as respect.
 The recognition of difference is "respect for exteriority" or "metaphysical desire."52 Such a relation of respect does not take the other to fill in and satisfy my needs.
 Instead, it is beyond and my needs.
-As Lévinas explains: metaphysical desire tends towards something else entirely, toward the absolutely other."53 The relationship of respect aspires to the infinite singularity of the other. which is "irreducible to the concept [it] constitutes in communicating [its] world."54 As a person like me, the other resists condemnation into an object of my reason.
+As Lévinas "The me explains: metaphysical desire tends towards something else entirely, toward the absolutely other."53 The relationship of respect aspires to the infinite singularity of the other, which is "irreducible to the concept [it] constitutes in communicating [its] world."54 As a person like me, the other resists condemnation into an object of my reason.
 Sociality, then, as respect "does not cut the bonds a relation implies, yet ... these bonds do not unite the same and the other into a whole."55 The other maintains its independence, its singularity.
-The bond between the other and I is an authentic experience of freedom because I respond for the other whose calling succeeds in questioning "the exercise of the same."
-56
+The bond between the other and I is an authentic experience of freedom because I respond for the other whose calling succeeds in questioning "the exercise of the same."56 heterogeneity as soon as one calls upon him...; at the same time as grasped, wounded, outraged, he is 'respected'."
+57 When I relate and speak to the other, s/he is 'respected'.
+S/he is not a category I can comprehend, but s/he is the one I speak to.58 However, what if I am to respond to the singularity of the other?
+Does this mean that the other determines me?
+Lévinas answers that it is in the respectful encounter of the other that my freedom develops.
+Freedom matures through sociality - in a relationship of respect for someone other than me.
+The foundation of the self is not in its dependence on itself but in its encounter with exteriority.
+Exteriority, however, also respects my singular independence.
+Lévinas thus asserts that the "foundation of the self" is not found "in itself" but "outside of heteronomous opinions."59

 However, one might ask how encountering another person's unique presence creates social relationships through language.
 The answer might be found in his words, "...to reach the other is realized in the relationship with the Other that is cast in the relation of language, where the essential is the interpellation, the vocative.
-The other is maintained and confirmed in his heterogeneity as soon as one calls upon him...; at the same time as grasped, wounded, outraged, he is
+The other is maintained and confirmed in his